Freight Broker Software and How It Supports Transportation Intermediaries

 - real-time finances view — from transportation expenses and revenues to rent and phone bill;

-- reports evaluating customers and carriers profitability, and brokers’ performance; and
+- reports evaluating customers and carriers’ profitability, as well as brokers’ performance; and

 - carrier settlement screens with all the updated details.